Author: Benjamin Katz

 ISPolitical supports requests of summary contribution information via a rest API using basic access authentication.

 Your username will be a pipe delimited concatenation of the client account name & your integration login name.
-For example, the Civil War Online Donation System, would use Washington|CWODS to submit data to the Washington account.
+For example, the Civil War Online Donation System would use Washington|CWODS to submit data to the Washington account.
 Your same login can be used for any client accounts that have granted you access.
 Your password will be provided by ISPolitical staff.

 If you have not integrated with ISPolitical before, you will need to contact support@ispolitical.com to get an integration account setup.
 If you have integrated with ISPolitical before, contact support@ispolitical.com to request access to summary contribution information.